assemmkhalil/AnalyzingUberTrips/README.md

 * EDA was performed by creating a series of visualizations to answer key questions and display crucial metrics.
 At the end, a comprehensive and interactive dashboard was built, incorporating the visualizations and metrics derived from the analysis.

 ## Findings and Insights:
-For the detailed findings and insights of the analysis, please refer to the notebook file.
+For the detailed findings and insights of the analysis, please refer to the [Notebook](https://github.com/assemmkhalil/AnalyzingUberTrips/blob/main/Notebook.pdf).